oVirt/ovirt-site/source/documentation/admin-guide/chap-Backups_and_Migration.html.md

 `--restore-permissions` or `--no-restore-permissions`
 : Restores (or does not restore) the permissions of database users.
 One of these parameters is required when restoring a backup.

     **Note:** If a backup contains grants for extra database users, restoring the backup with the `--restore-permissions` and `--provision-db` (or `--provision-dwh-db`) options will create the extra users with random passwords.
 You must change these passwords manually if the extra users require access to the restored system.
-See [https://access.redhat.com/articles/2686731](https://access.redhat.com/articles/2686731).

 ### Creating a Backup with the engine-backup Command